scanoss/scanoss.py/PACKAGE.md

 > scanoss-py scan --apiurl <URL> --key <KEY>
 ```

-From code it would look like this:
+From code, it would look like this:
 ```python
 from scanoss.scanner import Scanner